-Orissa (Odisha) is a state in India that's renowned for its handicrafts.
-There are two villages that you can visit where the residents are all artisans, engaged in their professions.
+Odisha is a state in eastern India that's renowned for its unique handicrafts.
+There are two popular villages you can visit there, where the residents are all artisans engaged in their professions.

 Unfortunately, with growing tourism to the state, commercialization is setting in.
-Expect to be hassled by some of the artisans to look at their works.
-However, the villages are still interesting places to interact with the artisans, see demonstrations, and of course buy their beautiful handicrafts.
+Expect the artisans to repetitively ask you to look at their works, in hopes of a sale or simply some appreciation.
+Nevertheless, the villages are still interesting places to interact with the artisans, see demonstrations, and of course buy their beautiful handicrafts.

 Don't overlook bargaining (read these tips for getting a good price)!

-If you're interested in brightly colored applique and patchwork, then Pipli is the place to go.
-This village has a long history dating back to the 10th century, when it was established to accommodate craftsmen who made applique umbrellas and canopies for the annual Jagannath Temple Rath Yatra.
+If you're interested in brightly colored chandua applique and patchwork, then Pipili is the place to go.
+This village has a long history dating back to the 12th century, when it was established to accommodate craftsmen who made applique umbrellas and canopies for the annual Jagannath Temple Ratha Jatra festival.
 Back in those days, applique artisans predominantly catered to the needs of temples and kings.

 How to Get There

-Pipli is best visited when traveling between Puri and Bhubaneshwar.
+Pipili is best visited when traveling between the capital Bhubaneshwar and Puri.

-It's located just off National Highway 203, around midway between the two cities -- 26 kilometers from Bhubaneshwar and 36 kilometers from Puri.
+It's located just off National Highway 203, around midway between the two cities -- 26 kilometers (16 miles) from Bhubaneshwar and 36 kilometers (22 miles) from Puri.

-There are just over 100 households in the village, which has a picturesque setting amongst tropical trees next to the Bhargavi River near Puri.
+There are just over 100 households in the village, which has a picturesque setting among tropical trees next to the Bhargavi River near Puri.

 At Raghurajpur, every house is an artist's studio.
-Pattachitra paintings, with religious and tribal themes done over a piece of cloth, are a specialty.
-The artisans make a wide variety of other items too, including palm leaf engravings, pottery, wood carvings, and wooden toys.
+Pattachitra paintings on cloth, predominantly featuring murals depicting stories from Hindu mythology, are a specialty.
+Similar to Pipili's applique, this ancient art has its modern day roots in the Jagannath temple and worship of Lord Jagannath (an incarnation of lords Vishnu and Krishna) in Odisha.
+The artisans make a wide variety of other items too, including etching on palm leaf, pottery, wood carvings, and wooden toys.
 Many have even won national awards for their work.

-The Indian National Trust for Art and Cultural Heritage (INTACH) has developed Raghurajpur as a heritage village, selecting it to try and revive the ancient wall paintings of Odisha.
+The Indian National Trust for Art and Cultural Heritage (INTACH) has developed Raghurajpur as a heritage village, selecting it with the aim of reviving the traditional wall paintings of Odisha.
 The murals painted on the houses are fascinating, although sadly somewhat faded.
 Some depict stories from the Panchatantra animal fables or religious texts.
 They will even reveal to you whom has been recently married.

 What is often overshadowed is the fact that Raghurajpur also has an impressive dance tradition.
 Legendary Odissi dancer Kelucharan Mohapatra was born there and started out as a Gotipua dancer.
 (This captivating dance from is considered to be the precursor of Odissi classical dance.
-It's performed by young boys who dress as women and perform acrobatics to praise Jagannath and Krishna).
+It's performed by young boys who dress as women and do acrobatics to praise Lord Jagannath).

 How to Get There